zdszero/zdszero.github.io/sources/Books/blueprint_decoded.md

 Best comsumers: desatisfied, wild paranoia about status, a wild sort of general buzz of confusion about who he is, no identity, no values.

+Deferred life plan:
+We are always taught to measure ourselves, to grade ourselves and keeping going to the next thing.

 We live in a society where the idea that bad emotions are a valid excuse not to act is actually feasible to most people.